Preventing Overheating in Eco Homes

 5. Future-Proof with Climate Resilience

 With UK summers set to get hotter and drier, we need to design for the climate 30–50 years ahead, not just today.
-We model our designs against future climate scenarios to ensure your home remains comfortable, adaptable, and energy-efficient for decades to come.
+Eco-homes need to be modelled against future climate scenarios to ensure your home remains comfortable, adaptable, and energy-efficient for decades to come.

 3D daylight simulation of a south-facing shipping container holiday home, showing LUX distribution analysis created in Ladybug Rhino to optimise natural light while preventing overheating.